The benefits of explosive strength training for rugby football

 When forward packs are evenly matched in strength and technique, and defensive techniques are well-coordinated, a game of rugby can often become a war of attrition, with teams attempting to wear one another down over the course of the game.
 It is very difficult to maintain concentration and alertness throughout an 80-minute game, and a capacity for explosive action allows the exploitation of fatigue and inattention.
-It provides surprise and unpredictability, while limiting the possibility of appropriate reaction.
+It provides surprise and unpredictability while limiting the possibility of an appropriate reaction.

 Strength training for rugby should always be grounded on a solid foundation of basic strength, but players who are seeking to gain a sustainable competitive edge would do well to incorporate a comprehensive program of activity-specific training for explosive strength.